Add Scroll

 To transfer the Scroll to SOLIDWORKS, we need to edit the Scroll element.

-1.Double-click the Scroll in the graphic-area
+1.Double-click the Scroll in the graphics-area

 or